A Guide to Rideshare Apps in Italy – Uber Alternatives in Italy

 Based on my experience traveling across different cities and regions in Italy, below is a guide to Rideshare Alternatives to Uber in Italy.
-We will cover – what are the best alternatives to Uber in Italy, rideshare costs and other public transportation alternatives, to help you effectively plan your holiday commute across Italy!
+We will cover –

-So what does this mean practically speaking? – Uber in Italy only offers Uber Black and Uber Lux, which are the more expensive premium services with professional, licensed drivers and higher-end cars.
+So what does this mean practically speaking?
+Uber in Italy only offers Uber Black and Uber Lux, which are the more expensive premium services with professional, licensed drivers and higher-end cars.

-The more affordable and commonly used UberX service, is generally not available in Italy due to its local regulations.
+The more affordable and commonly used UberX service is generally not available in Italy due to its local regulations.

 This can be frustrating when you want to get an Uber in Italy but don’t want to pay premium charges.
 Luckily, there are plenty of Uber alternatives rideshare apps in Italy, which we will go through below.